ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 // List of required extions here
 // see: https://github.com/ietf-wg-rpp/rpp-requirements/issues/19

-## A.1 Search API
+**A.1** An extension for a Search API to allow for searching for objects in the registry database.
+Includes advanced search capabilities for object info request.

-Allow for advanced search capabilities for object info request.
+**A.2** An extension that allows a DNS operator to update the DNSSEC key material for a domain object.
+This extension MAY be used by the DNS operator to update the DNSSEC key material for a domain object, without the need for the registrar to be involved in this process.

 TODO

 {backmatter}